karihuang/Files/README.md

 # Files
-The file "Restaurants_Operating_during_COVID19.csv" in this repository is downloaded from https://data.seattle.gov/.
+The file "Restaurants_Operating_during_COVID19.csv" in this repository is downloaded from https://data.seattle.gov/ and it is used for UMD CMSC320 Intro to Data Science course project 4.

-I use this to test the pull requests functions!